baisebaoma/baisebaoma/README.md

 ### ⚡ Fun Facts

+* 🤔 **Nickname:** "baisebaoma" is a handle I created around 4th grade in elementary school.
+It was originally "白色饱马" (White Full Horse).
+I’ve been using it ever since, though now it's primarily presented in Pinyin.
 * 🔮 **LoL Prophet?** As a child, I designed core mechanics for two champions (**Briar's** uncontrollable frenzy & **Kayn's** dual forms), which surprisingly became reality years later!
 * 🏋🏻 **The "Theoretical" Gym-goer:** I always have a perfect workout plan, but let's just say my attendance record is... still loading.